Sustainability Practices

 Soil Conservation

-We conserve soil in two ways, by practicing runoff management and erosion control.
-We compost grape pumice to support the return of soil to organic matter.
-We utilize natural cover crops, such as peas and oats, which help avoid erosion during the long and potentially wet winter months.
+We conserve soil in two ways, by practicing runoff management and erosion control, keeping silt and fertilizers out of the local watershed.
+By composting grape pumice we support the return of soil to organic matter.
+We utilize natural cover crops, such as peas and oats, which impart nutrients to the soil and help avoid erosion during the long and potentially wet winter months.

 Solar Energy